History of the Collection

-Historically, the collection development focus was on the traditional aspects of Islam and Muslim culture.
-These aspects include theology (kalām), law (sharī’ah), philosophy (falsafah), and Quranic studies as well as Ḥadīth studies and Sufism (taṣawwuf).
-There was and continues to be a strong focus on collection of reference materials particularly those pertaining to bibliographies, encyclopaedias and dictionaries of the Islamic world.
+Historically, the collection development focus was on the traditional aspects of Islam and Muslim culture including theology (kalām), law (sharī’ah), philosophy (falsafah), and Quranic studies as well as Ḥadīth studies and Sufism (taṣawwuf).
+There was and continues to be a strong focus on collection of reference materials particularly those pertaining to bibliographies, encyclopedias and dictionaries of the Islamic world.

 Current Collection Development

 The main task is to maintain a strong collection that is poignant to undergraduate, graduate, researchers as well as visiting scholars.
-Traditionally, the ISL served a graduate body however recently the IIS has developed various courses geared towards undergraduate students.
-This inevitably impacts the collection development to a broader and more nuanced collection balancing different research levels and interests.
+Traditionally, the ISL served a graduate body, however over the past ten years the IIS developed various courses geared towards undergraduate students.
+This inevitably impacted the collection development to a broader and more nuanced collection balancing different research levels and interests.
 Moreover, the ISL continues filling in glaring lacunae and completing incomplete sets.

-Currently, the focus is on expanding the following areas:
+Currently, the focus is on the following areas:

 - Persian/Iranian studies with a focus on literature, anthropology, and linguistics

-- Ottoman and Turkish studies with a focus on the Ottoman period
+- Turkish studies with a focus on the Ottoman period

-- Urdu studies with a focus on classical literature
+- Urdu studies with a focus on modern and pre-modern literature

-The main languages of the collection development of materials and sources of the ISL are Arabic, English, Persian (Farsi), Turkish (including Ottoman Turkish), Urdu, and Indonesian (Bahasa and Jawi).
+The main languages of the collection development of materials and sources of the ISL are Arabic, English, Persian, Turkish (including Ottoman Turkish), Urdu, and Indonesian.
 However, materials in other languages continue to be collected including European languages (French, German, Italian, and Spanish) as well as materials in other Islamic languages including Bengali, Hindi, and Malay, among others.

 Academic Programs and Liaison